 Milwaukee Makers Market

 The Milwaukee Makers Market is the perfect seasonal stop for lovers of art, crafts, alliteration, designers and almost any other hobby.
-The market meets every third Sunday of the month at the Colectivo location in Bay View, in addition to two bonus dates on June 1 and Sept.
-28 for Bay View Gallery Night.
+The market meets every third Sunday of the month at either Discovery World, Ivy House MKE or the Colectivo location in Bay View, in addition to two bonus dates on May 31 and Sept.
+27 for Bay View Gallery Night.
 So drop by and find your new favorite living room conversation piece, artistic inspiration or something else completely unexpected.

 Grab your corset or your homemade chainmail armor; the Bristol Renaissance Faire is set to make its annual return.
 Open rain or shine, every Saturday, Sunday and on Labor Day, the Bristol Faire takes visitors for a rollicking romp through Elizabethan England from 10 a.m. to 7 p.m., complete with 16th-century arts, crafts, games, rides, food, music and one-of-a-kind encounters with a colorful cast of characters from the era.